MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/step6.md

 •	**Standard checkpoints**: Used in development or testing environments

-Production checkpoints are the default for Hyper-V Client on Windows 10.
+Production checkpoints are the default for Hyper-V on Windows 10.

-For more information about checkpoints, see [Checkpoints Overview](..\about\checkpoints_overview.md)

-## Change the checkpoint type ##
+## Change the checkpoint type
 We will start by trying out the older style of checkpoints, **standard checkpoints**.
 Since production checkpoints are the default, we need to go into the settings for the VM and change the checkpoint type.

 1. Right-click on **Windows Walkthrough VM** and select **Settings**.